tejuh/Capstone/README.md

 Client asked to provide data driven insights about business and understand customer, seller behaviors, product behavior and channel behavior etc...

 ## Available Data:
-Data is for the period of Sep 2016 to Oct 2018 and the below is the data model.
+Data is for the period of September 2016 to October 2018.

 ## Tables: